The Ring of Brodgar

 The outer henge around the Ring of Brodgar.

-The Ring of Brodgar is a megalithic circle surrounded by a henge of a ditch and earthen bank.
+The Ring of Brodgar is a megalithic circle surrounded by a henge consisting of a circular ditch and earthen bank.

 The stone circle is 104 meters in diameter, originally with 60 megaliths, standing 4.5 meters above ground level.
 Only 27 remain standing today.